marcorossi5/genetic_algorithms/README.md

 The model's hyperparameters can be tuned modifying the values in the `src/settings.yaml` configuration file.

+:warning: The settings file contains a seed value to ensure experiments reproducibility.
+Set it to `null` to allow output randomness.

 Feel free to experiment around by changing the values of the algorithm.